 - Child tax credit but NOT entitled to working tax credit

-You MAY be entitled to receive £2.41 per day for the days you are in attendance at college on your full time course.
+You MAY be entitled to receive a minimum of £2.41 per day for the days you are in attendance at college on your full-time course.

 Please click on the link below to access the On-Line Free School Meal Government website.
 You will need your National Insurance Number and date of birth, followed by your child’s full name and date of birth.

 If you are a full time student aged 20 years of age or under as of the 31st August 2018 and have a young child you can apply for Care To Learn to assist with your child care fees.
 For more information, or to apply visit the Care to Learn website or call their helpline on 0845 600 2809.

 All students starting a course at BCA 2018/19 academic year are asked to pay a £95.00 facilities charge.
 This charge is payable to BCA at enrolment.
 Unfortunately the Discretionary Learner Support Fund is unable to pay/refund this charge.
 For further information with regards to the bursaries mentioned please contact our bursary manager via email on firstname.lastname@example.org